yadaniel/git_notes/quick_usage.md

 ## undo changes done by the last commit
 git revert      # removes the changes from the last commit but adds new commit on top

-## show difference between two commits
+## show difference between two commits on the same branch
 git diff                    # compare HEAD with current unstaged (tracked) files
 git diff <hash>             # compare HEAD and commit with hash, HEAD is implicit
 git diff <hash1> <hash2>    # compare two commits, additions/deletions from hash1 to hash2 are shown as +/- (time axis)